ReqIF¶

 especially the field mappings.

-The main purpose of the round-trip conversion is to link the requirements managed in Sphinx-Needs with external ALM tools that support ReqIF.
+The main purpose of the round-trip conversion is to link the requirements managed in Sphinx-Needs with external ALM tools that support ReqIF instead of modifying the requirements on both sides.

 For example, a typical scenario could be:

-System requirements are defined and managed in an ALM tool that supports ReqIF import/export.
+System requirements are defined and managed in an ALM tool that supports ReqIF import/export and the ALM tool is the single source of truth for System requirements.

-Software requirements are defined and managed in Sphinx-Needs within the project’s documentation.
+Software requirements are defined and managed in Sphinx-Needs within the project’s documentation and Sphinx-Needs is the single source of truth for Software requirements.

-Users want to link Software requirements in Sphinx-Needs to System requirements in the ALM tool.
+Users want to link Software requirements in Sphinx-Needs to System requirements in the ALM tool in the Sphinx-Needs project.

 In this case, users can export the existing System requirements from the ALM tool to ReqIF format,